Dense Phase Pneumatic Conveying Systems

 - System can be arranged for continuous operation

-A dense phase pneumatic conveying system is designed to be a simple and effective method of transferring material from a single collection point to either a single or multiple reception points.
+Dense phase pneumatic conveying systems are designed to be a simple and effective method of transferring material from a single collection point to either a single or multiple reception points.
 It can be used to transfer difficult, abrasive or friable materials.
 The flow of material in dense phase conveying is not continuous, it is plug flow, the material moves in pockets.

-A dense phase pneumatic conveying system is especially designed to reduce the amount of pipeline wear and it can be used to achieve the highest possible levels of productivity.
+The dense phase conveying system design is made specifically to reduce the amount of pipeline wear and it can be used to achieve the highest possible levels of productivity.

-In dense phase conveying, due to less amount of air used, the conveying velocity is less when compared to lean (dilute) phase conveying.
+In dense phase conveying systems, due to the less amount of air being used, the conveying velocity is less when compared to lean (dilute) phase conveying.
 Also, the main difference between dense phase pneumatic conveying and dilute phase is that in the case of dense phase conveying the SOLID TO AIR RATIO is high.

 Contact STB Engineering to discuss your needs.